 Elephant in the room

 Here’s an overview of NEM buzzwords – summer, Dubrovnik, food, wine, London essentials, food, swimming and Netflix.
 Yes, Netflix was the most used word during panels and lectures making it even more obvious that this service is the real disruptor in the industry.
-But, there were couple of “gotchas” regarding the Netflix momentum:
+But, there were a couple of “gotchas” regarding the Netflix momentum:

 - All panelists agreed that the future is in recommendation algorithms.
 BUT there is a need for bigger sets of data and more connected content (video, 02:45).
-It only makes sense to build recommendation engine in US.
+It only makes sense to build a recommendation engine in the US.
 They have quite a large video catalog and they have massive amounts of users, ready to dissect every pixel of your video usage.